-On March 27, 2023, the Company entered into a securities purchase agreement (the "Common Purchase Agreement") with the Company's Chief Executive Officer, Gerard Michel, pursuant to which the Company agreed to issue and sell, in a private placement (the "Common Offering") shares of common stock, tranche A warrants ("Common Tranche A Warrants") to acquire 31,110 shares of common stock, tranche B warrants ("Common Tranche B Warrants", together with the Common Tranche A Warrants, the "Common Warrants") to acquire 16,666 shares of common stock.
+On March 27, 2023, the Company entered into a securities purchase agreement (the "Common Purchase Agreement") with the Company's Chief Executive Officer, Gerard Michel, pursuant to which the Company agreed to issue and sell, in a private placement (the "Common Offering") shares of common stock, tranche A warrants ("Common Tranche A Warrants") to acquire 31,110 shares of common stock, tranche B warrants ("Common Tranche A Warrants, the "Common Warrants") to acquire 16,666 shares of common stock.
 On March 29, 2023, the Company closed the Common Offering.